Anchored Agentic Development

 The adr tag is what tooling uses to find ADRs.
 Domain tags let you load only the relevant slice for a given session.

 Start with the problem, not the solution.
 What gap or situation made this decision necessary?
-If you can't explain the context, the decision will look arbitrary — to a future reader and to Claude.
+If you can't explain the context, the decision will look arbitrary — to a future reader and to an agent building from the system.

-Name the alternatives you ruled out.
-Even if the answer felt obvious, write down what you considered.
-"We considered X but ruled it out because Y" is information that prevents the same conversation from happening again, whether that's in a code review or in an AI session six months from now.
+Fill in "What was ruled out" even if the answer felt obvious.
+"We considered X but ruled it out because Y" is information that prevents the same conversation from happening again.

 Keep the rationale close.
 Put the why immediately after the what.
 The reader — human or AI — should never have to scroll to understand why something was decided.